NaitYoussef/Naityoussef/README.md

 Software craftsman
 ------------------

 I like to help/work with business people to ship their ideas into the real world.
 I've worked mostly on backends using Java I had the chance to work also sometimes with nodejs/typescript.
-I like performance challenges and the philosophy/conversations/practices behind clean code and software craftsmnship
+I like refactoring and working on performance challenges and the philosophy/conversations/practices behind clean code and software craftsmnship.

 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [naitbelkacemyoussef@gmail.com](mailto:naitbelkacemyoussef@gmail.com)